 Endoscopy: The surgeon uses the endoscope itself to do the procedure.
 The endoscope goes in through the body's natural openings, without the surgeon making any cuts.

-Robot-assisted surgery (robotic surgery): The surgeon makes several small cuts to guide the endoscope and robotic tools into the body.
+Robot-assisted surgery (robotic surgery): The surgeon makes several small cuts to guide the scope and robotic tools into the body.
 From there, the surgeon controls the surgery while sitting at a nearby computer console.

 Are There Any Side Effects From Minimally Invasive Surgery?